kachenchaney/kachenchaney/README.md

 <h2 align="center">Hi there, I'm Zacharia Ananta Wijaya<img src="https://github.com/ABSphreak/ABSphreak/blob/master/gifs/Hi.gif" width="30px"></h2>

 <p align="center">
-I'm a young and driven Network Engineer, Web Developer, and Cloud Architect who specializes in creating high-quality, scalable, and secure applications.
-Currently studying at Telkom Malang Vocational High School and residing in Malang, East Java, Indonesia, I continuously explore and learn new technologies to keep up with industry trends.
-My areas of expertise include network infrastructure, front-end and back-end web development, cloud computing, and DevOps.
-Let's work together and create something amazing!
-Contact me through my personal email.
+As a passionate and skilled Web Developer with a strong background in cloud computing, network administration, and web development, I thrive in dynamic and fast-paced environments.
+During my internship, I honed my technical skills by solving complex issues, managing network infrastructure, and contributing to web development projects.
+I am committed to continuous learning and always eager to adapt to new challenges.
+My goal is to leverage my expertise to create impactful solutions in the tech industry, and I am excited about opportunities that allow me to grow professionally and make a meaningful contribution.
 </p>

 <!-- Skills -->